-A meta noindex tag is the only way to communicate to Google you don’t want to see a certain URL indexed in search.
+A meta tags noindex is the only way to communicate to Google you don’t want to see a certain URL indexed in search engine results.
 Robots.txt can’t be modified (and also only worked if placed before Google’s first visit to the site).

 Shopify is very good at speed – here’s a speed check I’ve just executed on a fresh Shopify site with a few hundred products, and speed is amazing – much better than any WooCommerce site I’ve ever seen (and don’t get me started on Magento’s performance):

-You will want to make sure, though, that you optimize your images as much as you can for smaller image size, using sites like tinypng.com before uploading them to Shopify.
-A page with huge, un-optimized images can still bring your rankings down.
+You will want to make sure, though, that you optimize your product image in your product pages as much as you can for smaller image file size, using image optimizer sites for image compression like tinypng.com before uploading them to Shopify.
+Keep in mind that a page with huge, un-optimized images without an image ALT Text can still bring your rankings down.

-One thing I recommend all e-commerce businesses is to see ecommerce seo within a wider range:
+One thing I recommend all e-commerce business store owners is to see ecommerce seo within a wider range:

 Of course, you should get an ecommerce site audit done when starting out, and build a solid foundation that’s optimized for both, search engines and users coming to visit your store.